Occupational Therapy Week takes place this week in the UK .

 Crawling helps develop shoulder stability which is important for writing skills.
 This simple item also offers hours of fun playing peek-a-boo which encourages eye contact.

-IKEA, Tesco, ELC and the like all have similar versions.
+IKEA, Tesco and the like all have similar versions.

 Great for developing hand muscle strength.
 You could even try making your own putty.